 Note: Admission to the B.El.Ed.
-Course is centralized and through the Faculty of Education, University of Delhi which adjoins Miranda House.
-Selected students will be informed directly by the Faculty of Education about the dates for the Interview and then the counselling.
-The college will admit only those students who are allotted to it by the Faculty of Education.
-From this year they are required to register online on the centralised admission portal.
+Course is centralised and organised through the Faculty of Education, University of Delhi.
+Students are required to register online on the centralised admission portal.
+Selected students will be directly informed by the Faculty of Education.
+The college will admit only those students who are allotted to it by